Apple iPhone 13 vs TCL 50 XL 5G

 Frequently Asked Questions

-Apple iPhone 13 excels if you value excellent build quality with ceramic shield and ip68 rating.
-TCL 50 XL 5G is better if you prioritize huge 6.78-inch fhd+ 120hz display is rare for this price.
-Pick based on your budget and daily use.
+Apple iPhone 13 is the better choice if you prioritize excellent build quality with ceramic shield and ip68 rating.
+TCL 50 XL 5G wins if you value huge 6.78-inch fhd+ 120hz display is rare for this price.
+Both are rated highly (4.8★ vs 4.1★), so consider your specific needs and budget.

 Affiliate disclosure